-May is nationally recognized as National Electrical Safety Month, and here at Southern, SAFETY is our top priority for our customers and employees.
+May is Electrical Safety Month.
+Here at Southern, SAFETY is our top priority.
 This month we will share with you a variety of safety tips that you should consider for your yourself and your family, at home, at play or at work.

-• If you’re equipment contacts a power line, remain inside the vehicle until linemen from SPD arrive to de-energize the line.
+- If you’re equipment contacts a power line, remain inside the vehicle until linemen from SPPD arrive to de-energize the line.
 Stepping out of the equipment creates a path from the equipment to the ground, and electricity will use YOU as a path.

 AROUND THE HOUSE

 - Before installing a window A/C unit, make sure the electrical circuit and outlet are able to handle the load.
 Large units should have their own circuit to avoid overload.

 - Make a map showing which fuse or circuit breaker controls each switch, light or outlet in your home.

 - Recurring tripped circuit breakers or multiple blown fuses?
 Call a licensed electrician immediately.

 - DIY project for the home?
 Always turn off the power to the circuit that you plan to work on by switching off the circuit breaker in the main service panel.

 - Do not overuse power strips in your home.
 Call a qualified electrician to install additional outlets, if needed.

 - Never place extension cords in high traffic areas, under carpets or across walkways, where they pose a potential tripping hazard.